praneeth622/weather-app/README.md

 3. Start the development server:

-`npm start`
+- `npm start`

-4. Open your browser and navigate to `http://localhost:3000`.
+ - Open Google Chrome and go to `chrome://extensions/`.
+Enable Developer mode and click on "Load unpacked".
+Select the **build directory** of your React app.

 ## Credits